-The University's Procurement Strategy is due for renewal.
+The University's Procurement Strategy is due for renewal; however, a new strategy will not be developed until after the publication of a new University Strategic Plan.
 The Procurement team have been familiarising themselves with ISO20400, a non-certified international standard for Sustainable Procurement.
 It is hoped they will be able to develop a new Procurement Strategy around this standard.